 Get your copy of Diseases of the Heart

-This Special Health Report brings you important information on various conditions that affect the heart, along with their causes, symptoms, diagnosis, and prevention.
+This Special Health Report, Diseases of the Heart, brings you important information on various conditions that affect the heart, along with their causes, symptoms, diagnosis, and prevention.
 You’ll learn about major cardiovascular problems such as hardening of the arteries, peripheral artery disease, coronary artery disease, and more.
 You’ll get details on atrial fibrillation, tachycardia, valve problems, aneurysms, and infections and inflammation of the heart, as well as rare conditions and congenital defects.

 Can medications make the heart stronger, like exercise does?